Poorva-git/SQL-Practice-Questions/README.md

 # 🗄️ SQL Practice Questions

-A collection of **SQL practice questions and solutions** covering beginner to advanced concepts.
-This repository is part of my journey to strengthen SQL skills, improve problem-solving, and prepare for technical interviews.
+A collection of SQL practice questions and solutions covering beginner to advanced concepts.
+This repository showcases my journey of strengthening SQL skills, improving problem-solving, and preparing for technical interviews.

 ## 📚 Topics